ILESKOV/Lottery-/README.md

 ## Setup

-Just run "npm isntall" to install all dependencies and you will be able to run tests and test by yourself
+Just run "npm install" to install all dependencies and you will be able to run tests and test by yourself
 ```
 npm install
 ```